libsquid/libsquid_wcs/README.md

 pdf documentation in the libsquid_doc repository.

 This library is released under the LGPL license.
 If you use it, please let me know via email to jwren@lanl.gov.
+Enjoy!